Signed Into Law

 Which agencies enforce HB5688?

-HB5688 is enforced by Texas Commission on Environmental Quality (TCEQ), Texas Transportation Commission, Cameron County Commissioners Court and City of San Benito (or applicable municipality).
+HB5688 is enforced by Cameron County Commissioners Court, City of San Benito (or applicable municipality), Texas Commission on Environmental Quality (TCEQ) and Texas Transportation Commission.

 Q

-The compliance urgency for HB5688 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5688 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q